0BAB1/Merkle-Tree-Server-Chain-Sync-Demo-o1js/ui/src/pages/api/readme.md

 # API

-## getData
+## getTree

-get off-chain data from database (implemented as a JSON file)
+get off-chain data from database (implemented as a JSON file for light-weight proof-of-concepts & demos)

-## sendProofAndUpdate
+## updateTree

-sends the proof to the mina block chain and update off chain data on the server
+updates the server tree base on the "tree" element in the POST resquest

 ## initTree

-instantiate an empty tree on the server for the 1st run.
+instantiate an empty tree on the server.